 - Post-processing, including a standardized design framework;

-Contributions on the history of protected area concepts, milestones of international agreements for nature conservation and sustainable development and the foundation of the UNESCO MAB programme will provide an introduction to the topic, followed by explanations of management, functional zoning schemes or possible organizational structures of biosphere reserves.
-Further presentations will provide information on ecosystem-based planning approaches, public participation or green economies.
-The topics are prepared in the form of slide casts (presentations with audio commentary and pictures of the teacher), statements or ‘selfie videos’, on-site interviews or mini-documentaries.
+Contributions on the history of protected area concepts, milestones of international agreements for nature conservation and sustainable development and the foundation of the UNESCO MAB programme provide an introduction to the topic, followed by explanations of management, functional zoning schemes or possible organizational structures of biosphere reserves.
+Further presentations provide information on ecosystem-based planning approaches, public participation or green economies.
+The topics were prepared in the form of slide casts (presentations with audio commentary and pictures of the teacher), statements or ‘selfie videos’, on-site interviews or mini-documentaries.
 The individual contributions are bundled in a standardized framework design as an online course and exchanged among the project partners.
-In addition, a learning platform is planned to be set up on the Biosphere Centre website.

 - Further education of the partners through international cooperation in teaching;